-I believe that one of the biggest issues that people have with using a cocktail shaker is time.
-At first, it may take you longer to shake rather than pour your drinks, though with practice and experience it becomes second nature and you can shake up a perfect drink in no time.
+The time involved may be one of the biggest issues that people have with using a cocktail shaker.
+It may take you longer to shake rather than pour your drinks at first.
+With practice and experience, it becomes second nature, and you'll be able to shake up a perfect drink just as quickly.

 There is the cleanup issue as well, but again, you will likely find the quality of your cocktails offsets that slight inconvenience.
 For many cocktails, you can often get away with a quick rinse in between drinks.
-The exception to this when mixing with pungent ingredients like absinthe or hot peppers, which usually require a good wash to ensure the flavors don't carry over to the next cocktail.
+The exception is when mixing with pungent ingredients like absinthe or hot peppers, which require a good wash to ensure the flavors don't carry over to the next cocktail.

 06 of 06